Holbæk Barracks: History

 The barracks were decommissioned as a result of the Defence Agreement of 1980.
 The artillery regiment was merged with Sjælsmark Artillery Regiment in 1982.
 Some of their buildings were taken over by the local department of the Home Guard.
 They moved out in 2010.
 The Infantry Barracks were converted into housing.
-A number of the other buildings were taken over by Holbæk Municipality, including the Commander's House (Kommandantbygningen), the guardhouse, the Equestrian House (Ridehuset), the Drill House (Eksercerhuset), the Exercide House (Gymnastikhuset) and Kostforplejningen.
+A number of the other buildings were taken over by Holbæk Municipality, including the Commander's House (Kommandantbygningen), the guardhouse, the Equestrian House (Ridehuset), the Drill House (Eksercerhuset), the Exercise House (Gymnastikhuset) and Kostforplejningen.
 The garage complex was demolished in 2004 and the area known as "Lille Fælled" was subsequently redeveloped.
 The Home Guard left moved out in 2010.
 Ridehuset and Eksercerhuset were listed in 2004.